 The brand founder, Izzy Camilleri, creates highly-popular items such as trendy and high-fashion coats, bottoms, and tops for standing and seated frames.

-IZ Adaptive also uses input when it comes to what they design from people that have disabilities and ask them to be models for their campaigns, which have included The Perfect Fit.
+IZ Adaptive also uses input regarding what they design from people that have disabilities and ask them to be models for their campaigns, including The Perfect Fit.

-Seven7’s Able range is made up of casual wear and adaptive denim that makes dressing faster and easier for individuals with disabilities, in hospice care, or outside of nursing homes.
+Seven7’s Able range comprises casual wear and adaptive denim that makes dressing faster and easier for individuals with disabilities, in hospice care, or outside of nursing homes.

 Stylish pants are one of those challenging items of clothing to source for a person with a mobility-related disability.

-Made with fewer seams and lower pockets so that they don’t bunch up when a person remains seated, Seven7 adaptive pants feature colors and formless shapes that will match up to any taste.
+Made with fewer seams and lower pockets so that they don’t bunch up when a person remains seated, Seven7 adaptive pants feature colors and formless shapes that match any taste.

 The women’s styles include: